Claire Foy: 2020–present

-In October 2021, Foy was cast as Facebook COO Sheryl Sandberg in the drama series Doomsday Machine, based on the book Ugly Truth: Inside Facebook’s Battle for Domination by Sheera Frenkel and Cecilia Kang.
-The limited series landed at HBO for development with the network closing a deal on 8 February 2022, following a multiple-outlet bidding war.
+In October 2021, Foy was cast as Facebook executive Sheryl Sandberg in the drama series Doomsday Machine, based on the book Ugly Truth: Inside Facebook's Battle for Domination.
+Following a bidding war, the project landed at HBO for development in February 2022.

+Foy played Salome, an American Mennonite living in an isolated colony, in the drama film Women Talking (2022), for which she won the Satellite Award for Best Actress in a Supporting Role.
 In November 2022, Foy reprised her role of the young Queen Elizabeth in the season five premiere of The Crown.
-In November 2023, Foy again portrayed the young Queen Elizabeth in the final episode of The Crown.
+Foy reprised the character again in the final episode of season six.
 Her performance earned her another nomination for the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series.
 Foy also appeared in the 2023 drama film All of Us Strangers, for which she was nominated for another BAFTA for Best Supporting Actress.

-Foy was cast as Polly in The Magic Faraway Tree, a film adaptation of Enid Blyton's book series.
-Principal photography began in June 2024.
 Foy portrayed writer Helen Macdonald in the biographical drama film H Is for Hawk, which premiered at the 52nd Telluride Film Festival in August 2025.
 For the film, Foy was honoured by Zurich Film Festival with a Golden Eye Award in September 2025.
+She played Polly Thompson in The Magic Faraway Tree, a 2026 film adaptation of Enid Blyton's book series.
+Foy and Richard E. Grant led the black comedy period film Savage House, which released in June 2026.

-In October 2025, Deadline announced that Foy was cast in Ink, an upcoming film adaptation of James Graham's play directed by Danny Boyle.
-Foy and Richard E. Grant are set to lead the black comedy period film Savage House.
+In October 2025 Deadline announced that Foy was cast in Ink, an upcoming film adaptation of James Graham's 2017 play of the same name, directed by Danny Boyle.

 Personal life

 Foy married actor Stephen Campbell Moore in 2014.
-They have a daughter.
-They announced their separation in February 2018.
+They have one daughter.
+Foy and Moore announced their separation in February 2018.

-In 2021, Foy was targeted by a stalker, who sent her more than 1,000 emails in one month and turned up at her house.
-The stalker pleaded guilty in November 2022, and received a suspended sentence pending repatriation to the United States.
+In 2021 Foy was targeted by a stalker who sent her more than 1,000 emails in a single month and appeared at her home.
+The individual pleaded guilty in November 2022 and received a suspended sentence pending repatriation to the United States.

+In February 2026 Foy disclosed that she had contracted stomach parasites during a trip to Morocco and had unknowingly lived with them for five years.
+She also stated that she has an autoimmune condition.